Air fryer Korean fried chicken recipe (yangnyeom) 🍗

 Batter ingredients:

-White pepper: I use white to prevent spots but black pepper also works great.
+4. White pepper: Opt for white to keep those spots at bay, but black pepper works its magic just as well.

-Korean red pepper flakes or Gochugaru: To add a little spice to the crust.
+7. Korean red pepper flakes or Gochugaru: Adding a touch of spice to the party – tailor it to your heat preference.

 Batter station with bowl of wet batter and bag of dry batter.